kahlil/grunt-compass/README.md

 # grunt-compass

-This is a custom grunt.js multitask that executes `compass compile` on the command line for you and prints the COMPASS output to `grunt.log.write()`.
+This is a custom grunt.js multitask aka [gruntplugin](http://jsfiddle.net/cowboy/qzRjD/show/) that executes `compass compile` on the command line for you and prints the COMPASS output to `grunt.log.write()`.

 ## Dependencies